GoogleChrome/web.dev/content/fast/chrome-ux-report-pagespeed-insights/index.md

 to audit a given page and identify opportunities to improve performance.
 It also integrates with the Chrome UX Report ([CrUX](https://developers.google.com/web/tools/chrome-user-experience-report/)) to show how real users experience performance on the page and the origin in aggregate.
-In this codelab, learn how to use PSI to extract insights from CrUX and better understand the user experience.
+In this guide, learn how to use PSI to extract insights from CrUX and better understand the user experience.

 ![Field data from CrUX in PageSpeed Insights](psi.png)